OfficeDev/teams-toolkit-samples/large-scale-notification/README.md

 4. Visit https://developer.microsoft.com/en-us/graph/graph-explorer.
 Click "Modify permissions" and consent "TeamsAppInstallation.ReadWriteForUser" & "TeamsAppInstallation.ReadWriteAndConsentForUser".
 5. Copy the "Access token" and paste it to variable `ACCESS_TOKEN` in `script/installAppForUsers.js`.
 6. Run command in project folder: `node script/installAppForUsers.js`.
+   > After publishing your app, it may take several hours before you can retrieve app details using the Graph API, which is utilized in the `installAppForUsers` script.
+You could check if the app is ready by sending the following request in Graph Explorer, and replace `<TEAMS_APP_ID>` with the actual "App Id" from step 2.
+If the value of `@odata.count` in the response is equal to 1, you are good to run the script.
+   >
+   > ```
+   > GET https://graph.microsoft.com/v1.0/appCatalogs/teamsApps?$filter=id eq '<TEAMS_APP_ID>'
+   > ```
 7. Check the provisioned Azure Storage Account Table `installation` for installation records.

 ## Mock the installation of a large amount of users